 Vidant Medical Center is fully accredited by the Joint Commission for the Accreditation of Healthcare Organizations (JCAHO).

 The Brody School of Medicine at East Carolina University opened its doors to students in 1977.
-Class size is 72 students per year.
 The school is renowned for its primary care training, and is frequently one of the top medical schools in the nation in the US News and World Report survey of medical schools.
 The school offers twelve residency programs for the specialized training of graduate physicians.
 Programs include pediatrics, family medicine, emergency medicine, internal medicine, obstetrics and gynecology, pathology and laboratory medicine, psychiatric medicine, surgery, and physical medicine and rehabilitation.
 Combined programs are offered in internal medicine-pediatrics, internal medicine-psychiatry, internal medicine-emergency medicine.

 The school also supports programs leading to the doctor of philosophy degree (PhD) in six disciplines -- anatomy and cell biology, biochemistry, microbiology and immunology, pathology, pharmacology, and physiology.
 In 2011, we welcomed the first class of the ECU Dental School.

 East Carolina University is the third largest campus of the University of North Carolina System.
 It began in 1907 as a small, state-supported teacher training school and has evolved into a comprehensive doctoral research institution that offers nationally recognized academic programs in numerous fields.

 The university is a center for education and medicine for the campus and local communities and contributes to the culture of the region through its popular performing arts series, a successful intercollegiate athletics program, and numerous educational and recreational events.